J. R. Fitzpatrick: Nationwide Series

 Fitzpatrick made his mainstream NASCAR debut in the Busch Series race at the Telcel-Motorola Mexico 200 at the Autodromo Hermanos Rodriguez in Mexico City, Mexico.
 He came in 33rd place in that race due to an ill handling racecar.
-He finished 43rd in the NASCAR Busch Series race at Circuit Gilles Villeneuve in Montreal, Quebec on August 4, 2007, right after the NASCAR Canadian Tire Series race at the same track where he won the race “I was very tired” stating J.R.
-He drove the famed No. 4 KHI Chevy at both of the road courses in 2009.
-He Finishing 19th at Watkins Glen after getting in a wreck on the last lap.
-In Montreal he was on pace for a top 10 finish before stalling the car after going off course leading to a poor finish one lap down.
-It was announced that J.R. will drive for Dale Earnhardt Jr. in all three road course in his No. 7 team for 2010, he picked up his first Nationwide top 10 coming home 7th at Road America on June 19 and his second top 10 with a 7th in Montreal.
+He finished 43rd in the NASCAR Busch Series race at Circuit Gilles Villeneuve in Montreal, Quebec on August 4, 2007, right after the NASCAR Canadian Tire Series race at the same track where he won the race: “I was very tired”, stating Fitzpatrick.
+He drove the No. 4 KHI Chevy at both of the road courses in 2009.
+He finished 19th at Watkins Glen after getting in a wreck on the last lap.
+In Montreal he was on pace for a top-ten finish before stalling the car after going off course leading to a poor finish one lap down.
+It was announced that Fitzpatrick would drive for Dale Earnhardt Jr. in all three road course in his No. 7 team for 2010, he picked up his first Nationwide top-ten finish, coming home seventh at Road America on June 19 and his second top-ten with a seventh in Montreal.
 Fitzpatrick returned to the Nationwide Series with Baker Curb Racing at Daytona International Speedway sponsored by Schick.
 However, he finished 42nd in the race.
 He competed in six further races during the year for Go Canada Racing.